History of Aaron Gordon in Timeline

 2011: FIBA Americas Under-16 Championship Gold Medal

-In 2011, Aaron Gordon led Team USA to win the FIBA Americas Under-16 Championship gold medal, recording team-highs of 17.0 points, 11.2 rebounds and 3.2 blocks per game.
+In 2011, Aaron Gordon led Team USA to the FIBA Americas Under-16 Championship gold medal, achieving team-highs in points, rebounds, and blocks per game.

-In 2011, Aaron Gordon led his team to their second CIF Division II state title, scoring 33 points and grabbing 20 rebounds in the finals.
+In 2011, Aaron Gordon, as a junior, led his team to their second CIF Division II state title, defeating La Costa Canyon 78–57 in the finals, with Gordon scoring 33 points and securing 20 rebounds.
 He was also named California Mr. Basketball Player of the Year.

-In 2012, during his senior year, Aaron Gordon averaged 21.6 points, 15.7 rebounds, and 3.3 blocks per game, leading Archbishop Mitty to the CIF Open Division finals.
-He was again chosen as the California Mr. Basketball Player of the Year.
+In 2012, as a senior, Aaron Gordon averaged 21.6 points, 15.7 rebounds and 3.3 blocks per game, leading Archbishop Mitty to a 28–6 record and the CIF Open Division finals.
+Gordon was again chosen as the California Mr. Basketball Player of the year during his senior year.

-April 2, 2013: Commits to University of Arizona
+April 2, 2013: Commitment to the University of Arizona

 November 8, 2013: College Debut for Arizona Wildcats

-On November 8, 2013, Aaron Gordon made his college debut for the Arizona Wildcats, recording 13 points, 10 rebounds, and 4 blocks in a win against Cal Poly.
+On November 8, 2013, Aaron Gordon made his college debut for the Arizona Wildcats in a 73–62 win against Cal Poly, recording 13 points, 10 rebounds, and 4 blocks.

 2013: FIBA Under-19 World Cup Gold Medal and MVP Honors

-In 2013, Aaron Gordon led the United States to a gold medal at the FIBA Under-19 World Cup held in Prague and earned MVP honors.
-During the tournament, he averaged team highs of 16.2 points and 6.2 rebounds per game, while shooting 61.2 percent from the field.
+In 2013, Aaron Gordon led the United States to a gold medal at the FIBA Under-19 World Cup in Prague, earning MVP honors with team highs in points and rebounds.

 February 13, 2014: Naismith College Player of the Year Finalist